Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 Figures & Images
 ================

-If you want to add an image, you should use the ``kernel-figure`` and ``kernel-image`` directives.
+If you want to add an image, you should use the woke ``kernel-figure`` and ``kernel-image`` directives.
 E.g. to insert a figure with a scalable image format, use SVG (:ref:`svg_image_example`)::